tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

 Ubuntu
 ------
 The basic build can be performed on Ubuntu 12.04 and upwards.
-Successful installation has only been tested with recent versions of cmake (3.
-[CMake](http://www.cmake.org) (3.5+) and [gcc](https://gcc.gnu.org/) (4.9+).
+Successful installation has only been tested with recent versions of [CMake](http://www.cmake.org) (3.5+) and [gcc](https://gcc.gnu.org/) (4.9+).
 The oldest version of [glibc](https://www.gnu.org/software/libc/) compilation has succeeded on is 2.15.
 Make sure to update defaults on your system.